The Beastmaster: Release

-The Beastmaster was planned to open December 25, 1982, but that July United Artists acquired domestic distribution rights and rescheduled the film for a summer release.
+The Beastmaster was originally planned to open December 25, 1982, but that July United Artists acquired domestic distribution rights and rescheduled the film for a summer release.
 It was rescheduled to August and had a promotional sneak peek of the film at the Comic Book and Science Fiction Convention in Los Angeles.
 The Beastmaster premièred in theatres on August 19, 1982.
 It was released in 16 cities in the United States on 165 screens and opened in eight more cities and 66 screens in its second week.
 The film opened in fifth place on its opening week.
 After six weeks, it had a total box office revenue of $3,561,475.

 It subsequently received significant local TV and cable airplay, notably on HBO, TBS, and TNT.
 The film was shown so often on HBO that comedian Dennis Miller joked that HBO stood for "Hey, Beastmaster's On".
 It was also shown so often on TBS that it popularly gained a similar joke that TBS stood for "The Beastmaster Station".
 In 1993, a programming director for TNT claimed that it was second only to Gone with the Wind as the most popular movie to air on the network and attributed its success to its "mythological appeal—it's more serious than the Conan movies", while a programming director for Cinemax stated that "you can come into any part of it and not feel you've missed much".

-The filmmakers arranged for star Tanya Roberts to appear in Playboy to help promote the film, but that issue didn't end up coming out until after the film had already been released.
+The filmmakers arranged for star Tanya Roberts to appear in Playboy to help promote the film, but that issue did not come out until after the film had already been released.